Information Services is the central technology department at the University of Oregon.

 - A service desk for account help, software support, and computer repairs

-See our Service Catalog for details about the services we offer to the university.
+See the Service Catalog for details about the IT services available to students and employees.

 For details on our structure, see the organization charts, below.